ingridslette/ingridslette/README.md

 👩🏼‍💻 I'm a postdoc at the National Center for Ecological Analysis and Synthesis (NCEAS).

-🌎 I synthesize data in order to better understand impacts of global change on ecosystem functioning.
+🌎 I synthesize data in order to better understand how global change affects ecosystem functioning.
+Most of my research is related to precipitation change, plant production and carbon cycling.

 🌱 My PhD research focused on how previous climate extremes alter the impacts of extreme drought on root traits and patterns of aboveground vs. belowground plant production and carbon cycling in grasslands.